vintasoftware/django-ai-assistant/docs/tutorial.md

 ```

 The built-in API supports retrieval of Assistants info, as well as CRUD for Threads and Messages.
-It has a OpenAPI schema that you can explore at `ai-assistant/docs/`.
+It has a OpenAPI schema that you can explore at `http://localhost:8000/ai-assistant/docs`, when running your project locally.

 #### Configuring the API